Do You Know How to Choose the Right Cold Lozenges?

 Cold-EEZE cold lozenges are a preferred choice to treat a cold:

-- Cold-EEZE is the #1 pharmacist recommended cold remedy, and the best-selling zinc lozenge.
+- Cold-EEZE is the #1 pharmacist recommended zinc cold remedy**, and the best-selling zinc lozenge.

 - Cold-EEZE cold lozenges come in lots of great flavors including Cherry, Honey Lemon, Tropical Orange, Lemon Lime, and more.
 Sugar free varieties are available as well.